Get Equipped

 -

-High performers & DV often share common traits/skills for different reasons - drive, responsibility, diligence, reliability, and conflict resolution.
+High performers & DV victim-survivors often share common traits/skills for different reasons - drive, responsibility, diligence, reliability, and conflict resolution.
 What makes them good at their job can be the reason they were targeted.

 -